1. What is smart EV charging?

-Smart charging refers to a system where an electric vehicle and a charging device share a data connection, and the charging device shares a data connection with a charging operator.
+Smart EV charging or intelligent charging refers to a system where an electric vehicle and a charging device share a data connection, and the charging device shares a data connection with a charging operator.

 Electric cars connected to the grid with smart charging create a symbiosis with the power grid — they support each other.
-Without smart charging, this connection wouldn't exist and EVs could become a burden on the grid.
+This connection wouldn't exist without smart charging, and electric vehicles (EVs) could burden the grid.

 Psst!
 We recently worked with Eurelectric and BBC StoryWorks Commercial Productions to put together this handy video that illustrates how smart charging works. 👇

-Smart EV charging is powered by an intelligent back-end solution that brings real-time data from connected charging devices and charging events to the charging station owner’s fingertips.
+Smart electric car chargers are powered by an intelligent back-end solution that brings real-time data from connected charging devices and charging events to the charging station owner’s fingertips.

 What happens during a smart charging event?

-For EV drivers registered to the charging service, identification is effortless: they just log in to the mobile application and start charging, or show their RFID tag to the charger.
+Identification is effortless for EV drivers registered to the charging service: they just log in to the mobile application and start charging or show their RFID tag to the charger.
 Unregistered users can also use the stations and pay with a credit or debit card.

-The charging event itself happens based on the settings and prices set by the station owner.
-The station can be part of a station group and include plenty of smart features occurring on the background, but for the end-user charging is as easy as it can be: they just identify and plug in.
+The charging event itself happens based on the settings and prices the station owner sets.
+The station can be part of a station group and include many smart features occurring in the background, but for the end-user, charging an electric car is as easy as it can be: they simply identify and plug in.

-Smart EV charging is especially beneficial, even essential, for the energy market.
-But good things come in plenty: smartness is profitable for the electric car drivers, charging station owners and charging network operators as well.
+Intelligent charging systems for electric cars are incredibly beneficial for the energy market.
+But good things come in plenty: smartness is profitable for electric car drivers, charging station owners and charging network operators as well.

 Benefits to EV drivers

-Find available charging points easily on a mobile app and reserve your charging spot on the go.
-The mobile application shows you information about the charging power and price, and real-time data about the availability of charging stations
+Find available public charging points easily on a mobile app and reserve their charging spot on the go.
+The mobile application displays information about the charging speed and price and real-time data about the availability of EV smart chargers.

 Avoid arguments with neighbors

-Save money — and the environmentYou'll also save money and protect the environment by automatically optimizing the timing of your charging event to favor charging when electricity is at its cheapest.
-Optimizing the charging event to take place during the low electricity consumption hours is not only cheaper but helps in balancing the grid.
-The number of EV drivers keeps growing and more flexibility will be needed in the future.
-Energy companies can even start offering incentives to EV drivers for charging with lower power, timing their charging events to take place at low consumption hours or enabling their car batteries to be momentarily used as power reserves.
+Save money — and the environmentYou'll also save money and protect the environment by automatically optimising the timing of your charging event to favour charging when electricity is at its cheapest.
+Optimising the charging event to take place during the low electricity consumption hours is not only cheaper but also helps in balancing the grid.
+The number of EV drivers is growing, and more flexibility will soon be needed.
+Energy companies can even offer incentives to EV drivers for charging with lower power, timing their charging events at low consumption hours or enabling their car batteries to be momentarily used as power reserves.

-Much like consumers, businesses also have a lot to gain from smart EV charging.
+Much like consumers, businesses also have much to gain from smart EV charging.
 Actually, doing it the smart way is the only sensible and future-proof solution.